Ruben Gallego: 2014

 On February 27, 2014, Gallego announced his candidacy for Congress in Arizona's 7th congressional district.
 Although not required to give up his seat under Arizona's resign-to-run laws (since he was in the final year of his state House term), Gallego resigned from the Arizona House in March 2014.

 Gallego won a five-way Democratic primary with 48.9% of the vote, defeating Mary Rose Wilcox, who was retiring congressman Ed Pastor's choice to succeed him and was backed by a number of progressive groups.
 Gallego went on to win the general election with 74.9% of the vote.
 He is the second Colombian American elected to the U.S. House, after Scott Perry.

 2016

 Gallego won the Democratic nomination unopposed and was reelected in 2016 with 75.3% of the vote.

 2018

-Gallego was reelected in 2018 with 85.6% of the vote.
+Facing a primary challenge from state senator Catherine Miranda, Gallego campaigned as the "real progressive" in the race.
+He won with approximately 74.8% of the vote, and was reelected in the general election with 85.6% of the vote.

 2020

-Considered a rising progressive star in the party, Gallego was encouraged by several progressive groups to run for Senate by challenging Mark Kelly in the Democratic primary.
-Although he expressed interest, he ultimately chose to seek reelection to his House seat.
-He won the Democratic nomination unopposed and was reelected with 76.7% of the vote.
+Considered a "rising progressive star" in the party, Gallego was encouraged by several progressive groups to run for Senate by challenging Mark Kelly in the Democratic primary.
+Although he expressed interest, he ultimately chose to seek reelection to his House seat, later endorsing Kelly.

+Gallego won the Democratic nomination unopposed and was reelected to the House with 76.7% of the vote.

-Gallego served as the national chair of Eric Swalwell's 2020 presidential campaign.
+In 2019, Gallego served as the national chair of Eric Swalwell's presidential campaign.
 He endorsed Kamala Harris after Swalwell dropped out, and Joe Biden after Harris dropped out.